 Hodges participated in the design the Stanford Gymnasium and revised the plans for the 100 foot tall Memorial Arch, both of which were badly damaged by the 1906 earthquake.
 As a result of criticism implying that the architect was at fault, Hodges resigned from Stanford.

-340 Coleridge Avenue, c.
-1915 It is interesting to note that this house on Coleridge, built the year before the Woman’s Club was started, has a bay window and half timbering similar to the Woman’s Club.
+It is interesting to note that this house on Coleridge, built the year before the Woman’s Club was started, has a bay window and half timbering similar to the Woman’s Club seen below.

-Hodges also designed the house built in 1906 at 469 Homer, which is adjacent to the Club, and another house diagonally across the street at 803 Cowper, built in 1904.
-Both houses were there for 10-12 years before the clubhouse construction started.
+Hodges also designed the house built in 1906 at 469 Homer, which is adjacent to the Club, and in 1910, the house diagonally across the street at 460 Homer.

 E-mail us at either webmaster@pastheritage.org or president@pastheritage.org.